 We’ve got plenty of articles on our blog looking at the best marketing tools across a broad range of categories, if you need help with this.

-- 10 Best Email Marketing Software & Email Automation Tools of 2020
+- 10 Best Email Marketing Software & Email Automation Tools

 - The 7 Best Marketing Automation Tools & Platforms